 Created a quick loop of a logo design for a charity company, the idea was to make the original logo seem a bit alive and quirky and so I experimented with shapes using Adobe After Effects to animate.

-More logo designs! this time decided to dabble a bit and take example from one of the scariest survival games I’ve ever played ‘Outlast’ by game developers Red Barrels.
+More logo designs!
+This time I decided to dabble a bit and take example from one of the scariest survival games I’ve ever played ‘Outlast’ by game developers Red Barrels.
 Knowing how great the game was I really aspired to it’s iconic themes, trying to re-create the official title using Adobe Photoshop for the text/colour and then it was a matter of using Adobe After Effects for the glass break effect using reference photos of broken glass textures plus a ton of experimenting & tutorials.

-Enjoyed finding ways to give this project more of a direction, with enough tutorials and practice I could really mess around with Trapcode MIR and see how close I could get it to something of a spiral and twist whilst also giving it texture and transition in colour and the amount of shape/vertices.
+Enjoyed finding ways to give this project more of a direction, with enough tutorials and practice I could really experiment with Trapcode MIR and see how close I could get it to something of a spiral and twist whilst also giving it texture and transition in colour and the amount of shape/vertices.